UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_2_MVVM/mvvm-5.md

 [Prev](mvvm-4.md)

 ## Part 5 - Commanding and the ViewModel
 [Part 5 is here](/code/Chapter2/Bindings/HelloBindings-05).
 Build and run this to see what it does.
-Inspect and familiarise yourself with the code fully before proceeding.
+Inspect and familiarize yourself with the code fully before proceeding.

 The time has finally to adopt MVVM